Webcampak/Documentation/webcampak3.x/src/docs/Use/en_Authentication.md

 To improve security, access to Webcampak requires authentication, user sessions are created for a pre-defined amount of time, prompting users to re-authenticate at regular interval.

-Access to Webcampak is only possible through HTTPS, depending of the systems users are either be prompted to connect manually through HTTPS or are automatically redirected to an HTTPS connectioin.rr
+Access to Webcampak is only possible through HTTPS, depending of the systems users are either be prompted to connect manually through HTTPS or are automatically redirected to an HTTPS connectioin.

 ## Splash Screen